So you have a fly problem, and now you want to get rid of plant flies in potted plants.

 Fungus gnats are easy to control and get rid of.
-Chemical solutions are a last resort.
+Chemical solutions are the last resort.
 But, if you find yourself with a large infestation, there are a few insecticides that work.

-Bacillus thuringiensis israelensis (Bti) is a bacterium used to control the larval stage of mosquitoes, fungus gnats, and black fly.
+Bacillus thuringiensis israelensis (Bti) is a bacterium used in Mosquito Dunks to control the larval stage of mosquitoes, fungus gnats, and black flies.

 Steinernema feltiae are parasitic nematodes.
 These non-segmented, microscopic worms destroy insects in soil-borne stages from the inside out.

-These nematodes kill 100’s of ground maturing insects before they reach adult stage.
+These nematodes kill 100’s ground maturing insects before they reach the adult stage.
 They include:

 - Fungus gnats